Skateboard

 A skateboard is a type of sports equipment used for skateboarding.
-It is usually made of a specially designed 7-8 ply maple plywood deck and has polyurethane wheels attached to the underside by a pair of skateboarding trucks.
+It is usually made of a specially designed 7–8-ply maple plywood deck and has polyurethane wheels attached to the underside by a pair of skateboarding trucks.

-The skateboarder moves by pushing with one foot while the other foot remains balanced on the board, or by pumping one's legs in structures such as a bowl or half pipe.
+The skateboard moves by pushing with one foot while the other foot remains balanced on the board, or by pumping one's legs in structures such as a bowl or half pipe.
 A skateboard can also be used by standing on the deck while on a downward slope and allowing gravity to propel the board and the rider.
-If the rider's leading foot is their right foot, they are said to ride "goofy".
+If the rider's leading foot is their left foot, they are said to ride "regular".
+Conversely, they are said to ride "goofy" if their leading foot is their right foot.

 The two main types of skateboards are the longboard and shortboard.
 The shape of the board is also important: the skateboard must be concaved to perform tricks.

 History

-Skateboarding started in California in the 1950s.
-The first skateboards were made from roller skates attached to a board.
-Skateboarding gained in popularity because of surfing: in fact, skateboarding was initially referred to as "sidewalk surfing".
-The very first skateboards were handmade from wooden boxes and planks by individuals.
+Skateboarding, as it exists today, was likely born sometime in the late 1940s, or early 1950s, when surfers in California wanted something to do when the waves were flat.
+The first skateboards were likely made from wheels from roller skates attached to a wooden plank.
+Skateboarding was initially called "sidewalk surfing," and gained in popularity and spread via surf culture.
+The first skateboards were handmade from wooden boxes and planks by individuals.
 Companies started manufacturing skateboards in 1959, as the sport became more popular.
-In postwar America, society was carefree with children commonly playing in the streets.

 Skateboarding is a very individual activity, and it continues to evolve.
-Since 2000, due to attention in the media and products like skateboarding video games, children's skateboards and commercialization, skateboarding has been pulled into the mainstream.
+Since 1987, due to attention in mainstream films, media and products like skateboarding video games, children's skateboards and commercialization, skateboarding has been pulled into the mainstream.
 As more interest and money has been invested into skateboarding, more skate parks, and better skateboards have become available.
 In addition, the continuing interest has motivated skateboarding companies to keep innovating and inventing new things.
 Skateboarding appeared for the first time in the 2020 Summer Olympics.